Hangin' with Mr. Cooper: Syndication

-SyndicationHangin' with Mr. Cooper went into off-network broadcast syndication (via Telepictures Distribution and Warner Bros.
-Television Distribution) in the fall of 1996, where it lasted until the fall of 2000 (airing until the fall of 1999 in some markets).
+Hangin' with Mr. Cooper went into off-network broadcast syndication (via Telepictures Distribution and Warner Bros.
+Domestic Television Distribution) in the fall of 1996, where it lasted until the fall of 2000 (airing until the fall of 1999 in some markets).
 From July 2008 to January 2009 it aired on ION Television as part of the network's Laugh Attack hour of American sitcoms, initially running from 5-6PM/ET, then moved an hour later (switching time slots with The Steve Harvey Show).